Rhode Island Department of Health

 The Rhode Island Department of Health is a state government agency located in Providence, Rhode Island.
-The interim Director of the Department of Health is James McDonald, who succeeded Nicole Alexander-Scott in January 2022.
+As of May 2024, the Director of the Department of Health is Dr. Jerome Larkin.
+The position was previously held by various acting directors following the resignation of Nicole Alexander-Scott in January 2022.

 Mission

 The Department's mission is "to prevent disease and protect and promote the health and safety of the people of Rhode Island."

 Divisions and Centers

 The Rhode Island Department of Health coordinates statewide public health activities across the state.
 All programs and services are coordinated by Divisions and Centers.